-- 1. Member States shall provide that personal data must be: - (a) processed fairly and lawfully; - (b) collected for specified, explicit and legitimate purposes and not further processed in a way incompatible with those purposes; - adequate, relevant and not excessive in relation to the purposes for which they are collected and/or further processed; - (d) accurate and, where necessary, kept up to date.
+- 1. Member States shall provide that personal data must be: - (a) processed fairly and lawfully; - (b) collected for specified, explicit and legitimate purposes and not further processed in a way incompatible with those purposes32; - adequate, relevant and not excessive in relation to the purposes for which they are collected and/or further processed; - (d) accurate33 and, where necessary, kept up to date.
 Every reasonable step must be taken to ensure that data which are inaccurate or incomplete, having regard to the purposes for which they were collected or for which they are further processed are erased or rectified.
-Member States may provide for the processing of data to varying degrees of accuracy and reliability in which case they may provide that data are distinguished, as far as practicable, in accordance with their degree of accuracy and reliability; - (e) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the data were collected or for which they are further processed. - 2.
+Member States may provide for the processing of data to varying degrees of accuracy and reliability in which case they may34 provide that data are distinguished, as far as practicable, in accordance with their degree of accuracy and reliability; - (e) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the data were collected or for which they are further processed. - 2.
 It shall be for the controller to ensure that paragraph 1 is complied with.

-&lt;sup>32 Language from the Data Protection Directive, added at the request of several delegations.
+32 Language from the Data Protection Directive, added at the request of several delegations.
 What is understood by this phrase is further explained in Article 5(3) and 11(1).

-&lt;sup>33 Scrutiny reservation by DE.
+33 Scrutiny reservation by DE.

-&lt;sup>34 AT reservation.
+34 AT reservation.

-Criteria for making data processing legitimate
+Criteria for making data processing legitimate35

-- 1. Member States shall provide that personal data may be processed by the competent authorities only if provided for by law. - Member States shall provide that processing of personal data for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties is only legitimate as far as it is necessary for one of these purposes. - 3.
-Member States may provide that the further processing of data is legitimate if the data subject concerned has given its consent therefore, or if it is necessary for lawful purposes of public interest not incompatible with the purposes referred to in paragraph 2, such as, for example:
+- 1. Member States shall provide that personal data may be processed by the competent authorities only if provided for by law36. - Member States shall provide that processing of personal data for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties is only legitimate as far as it is necessary for (...) these purposes37. - 3.
+Member States may provide that the processing of data for purposes other than those for which the original processing took place is legitimate if the data subject concerned has given its consent38 therefore, or if it is necessary for lawful purposes of public interest not incompatible with the purposes referred to in paragraph 2, such as, for example:

-i) the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties other than those for which the original processing took place; or ii) for other judicial, administrative or regulatory purposes directly related to purposes referred to in paragraph 2; or meaning of the concept 'provided for by law' by a new recital 9a.
+the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties other than those for which the original processing took place; or